 The Minor Injury Regulation allows for an annual adjustment to the amount of the cap on non-pecuniary damages recoverable for minor injuries based on the Consumer Price Index for Alberta.
-The amount increased to \$5,296 as of January 1, 2020.
+The amount increased to \$5,365 as of January 1, 2021.

-Private Passenger Vehicle Rate Level History
+Private Passenger Vehicle Average Premium History

-The rate level history for private passenger vehicles, shown below, is the average written premiums for basic, additional and combined coverage since the automobile insurance system reforms were implemented in 2004.
-We monitor the change in premium year over year and reflect on the change compared to 2004 and 2014.
+The average earned premiums for basic, additional and combined coverage for private passenger vehicles since the automobile insurance system reforms were implemented in 2004 is shown below.
+We monitor the change in premium year over year.